abpio/abp-commercial-docs/en/themes/lepton-x/angular/how-to-add-a-new-variation-to-lepton-x-for-angular.md

-## How to Add a New Variation to Lepton X for Angular
+## How to Add a New Appearance to LeptonX for Angular
-Lepton X has four variants: light, dim, dark, and system.
-You can add a new variation to Lepton X for Angular.
-In this document, we will show you how to add a new variation to Lepton X for Angular.
+LeptonX has four appearances: light, dim, dark, and system.
+You can add a new appearance to LeptonX for Angular.
+In this document, we will show you how to add a new appearance to LeptonX for Angular.

 ### Step 1: Creating the New Theme Definition
-To add a new theme variation to Lepton X, we need to define its configuration.
+To add a new theme appearance to LeptonX, we need to define its configuration.
 In your Angular project, open the file where you store your theme-related code (e.g., new-theme.provider.ts), and add the following code snippet:

 ```js